Luke Colbourn

 • Anxiety External link

 Anxiety is an expression of a nervous system that expects something bad to happen.
 For our ancestors, this might have come up briefly when confronted by a predator, and then resolve when they escaped (or didn't).
 Today, we live with lots of sources of abstract threat (what do my peers think of me? am I doing well enough at work/school?) and more immediate threat (is it safe to go outside my home?).
-Without tools to help the nervous system calm back down, all these stressors add up quick.
+These stressors add up.
+I work with clients to help create a sense of safety and ease.

 Contact Luke